vineetprash/submerged_secrets/README.md

 #### A simple Unity 2D game where you control a submarine and run from a massive shark
-Collect speed boosts, Avoid obstacles - they slow you down Move mouse cursor to move.
-Move cursor farther away to increase speed.
-SPACE to dash
+- Collect speed boosts, Avoid obstacles - they slow you down
+- Use MOUSE CURSOR to aim.
+Move cursor farther away to increase speed
+- SPACE to dash if speed boosts available

 ![Screenshot (849)](https://github.com/user-attachments/assets/d58fb16a-4a3a-4433-ac2d-d33c044ad321)
 ![Screenshot (847)](https://github.com/user-attachments/assets/67143e70-bf21-476a-85ef-ec9e90c4b518)